How to become

 Direct Application

-You might be able to apply directly for technical writer jobs in industries like engineering or pharmaceuticals, if you've got the relevant background and qualifications.
+You may be able to apply directly for technical writing jobs in industries, such as engineering, computing or scientific research, if you've got the relevant background and qualifications.

-Experience in journalism could also help you to get into travel or broadcast writing.
+Experience in journalism could also help you to get into areas like travel or broadcast writing.

 Other Routes

 You could work in TV or radio as a scriptwriter.
-BBC Writersroom has information, advice and workshops on writing and submitting scripts.
+BBC Writers and Channel 4 Talent Schemes have information, advice and workshops on writing and submitting scripts.

-You may be able to publish and sell your work without formal training or qualifications, if you're exceptionally talented and have taught yourself.
+You may be able to publish and sell your work without formal training or qualifications, if you're exceptionally talented and have original ideas.
 A literary agent may be able to help you with this.

 More Information